-Prof. Steven K. Feiner, from Columbia University is going to visit our University on Wednesday, Jun 13th 2018.
-His talk will start at 4 pm in the Lecture Room HS 8.
+Prof. Dr. Bernd Fröhlich, from the Bauhaus-Universität Weimar is going to visit our University on Thursday, December 12th 2018.
+His talk will start at 4 pm in room C 115.

 Welcome to the website of the Institute of Visual Computing at the Bonn-Rhein-Sieg University of Applied Sciences.